Image

 What is severe COVID-19?

-Severe COVID-19 refers to cases that result in hospitalization, ICU admission, intubation or mechanical ventilation, or death.
+Severe COVID-19 refers to cases that result in hospitalization, ICU admission, mechanical ventilation, or death.

 Who is at high risk for severe COVID-19?